Corporate Governance Guidelines

 - Retain such counsel or consultants as the Lead Independent Director deems necessary to perform his or her responsibilities.

 At least two-thirds of the Directors will be independent.
-No Director will be deemed independent unless the Board affirmatively determines that the Director has no material relationship with the Company, directly or as an officer, shareholder or partner of an organization that has a material relationship with the Company.
+No Director will be deemed independent unless the Board affirmatively determines that the Director has no material relationship with the Company, directly or as an officer, stockholders or partner of an organization that has a material relationship with the Company.
 The Board will observe and comply with all additional criteria for independence established by the New York Stock Exchange or other governing laws and regulations.

 In order to ensure that the Board remains composed of high functioning members able to keep their commitments to Board service, the G&N Committee will evaluate the qualifications and performance of each incumbent Director before recommending the nomination of that Director for an additional term.